jaime-cespedes-sisniega/mlflow-docker-compose/README.md

 # MLflow - Docker Compose
-This repository aims to use a MLflow server for experiment tracking or as a model registry.
+This repository aims to use a MLflow server for experiment tracking or as a model registry using PostgreSQL for the metadata storage and MinIO for artifacts storage.
 In addition, access to the MLflow server requires authentication through the use of NGINX.

 ## Requirements